Resettlement and humanitarian admission - Croatia

 During this phase, persons who may be resettled undergo a mandatory health assessment.
 Its aim is to:

-• detect medical conditions which may affect public health and public safety, other medical conditions that require follow-up after arrival,
+• detect medical conditions which may affect public health and public safety or other medical conditions that require follow-up after arrival;

 • initiate the follow-up and treatment, including predeparture stabilisation treatment, if necessary.

-This health assessment is performed by IOM.
-Main tests include:
+This health assessment is performed by the IOM.
+The main tests include:

-• Tests and examinations for HIV and hepatitis B and C and syphilis,
+• Tests and examinations for HIV, Hepatitis B and C, and syphilis;

 • Procedures to detect mental health conditions.

-Information during the section process is directly provided by the Croatian authorities during the face-to-face sessions.
+Information during the selection process is directly provided by the Croatian authorities during the face-to-face sessions.

 Currently Croatia does not implement resettlement and humanitarian admission programmes.

-In terms of information provision, during this phase, Croatia carries out face-to-face information provision activities through UNHCR, the IOM and the ICMC as implementing partners but keeping full ownership of the material developed.
+Croatia carries out face-to-face information provision activities through UNHCR, the IOM and the ICMC as implementing partners, while keeping full ownership of the material developed.

 As a way to monitor their activities, when partner organisations receive written questions about Croatia, they forward them to the Ministry of the Interior, so they monitor the type of information refugees are looking for.